 Saving energy and water around your home not only help save you money but also help the environment.
 There are many ways in which you can help; even small changes can make a big difference.

 The Green Deal helps you to make energy-saving improvements to your home and find the best way to pay for them.
 Due to changes in Government policy (July 2015) there is no longer Green Deal funding available.
 You won’t be affected if your Green Deal improvements have already been made and you’re making repayments through your electricity bill.
 You can read more on the Green Deal pages of the Government's website.

-For more green tips and useful information, visit Domestic recycling and rubbish.
+For more green tips and useful information, visit the Bins and recycling pages.

 Improving household energy efficiency in the Royal Borough

 The Home Energy Conservation Act 1995 (HECA) requires local authorities to report to Government on practical actions underway to improve household energy efficiency in their area.
 Progress reports are to be submitted at two yearly intervals up to March 2027.

 You can read a copy of Kensington and Chelsea's HECA report:

 Royal Borough’s HECA report here [PDF] (file size 203Kb).